nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 # Custom Fields

 Each model in Nautobot is represented in the database as a discrete table, and each attribute of a model exists as a column within its table.
-For example, sites are stored in the `dcim_site` table, which has columns named `name`, `facility`, `physical_address`, and so on.
+For example, locations are stored in the `dcim_location` table, which has columns named `name`, `facility`, `physical_address`, and so on.
 As new attributes are added to objects throughout the development of Nautobot, tables are expanded to include new columns.

 However, some users might want to store additional object attributes that are somewhat esoteric in nature, and that would not make sense to include in the core Nautobot database schema.
 For instance, suppose your organization needs to associate each device with a ticket number correlating it with an internal support system record.
 This is certainly a legitimate use for Nautobot, but it's not a common enough need to warrant including a field for _every_ Nautobot installation.
 Instead, you can create a custom field to hold this data.